 The Texas Success Initiative

 The Texas Success Initiative (TSI) is a state mandate that requires students to be assessed in reading, writing and math skills prior to enrolling in college, and to be advised based on the results of that assessment (See TSI Rules).
-For students enrolling without a TSI Exemption, UTD uses primarily the Texas Higher Education Assessment (THEA), to measure student proficiency in the basic areas of study for fulfillment of the TSI requirement.
+For students enrolling without a TSI Exemption, they will be required to take the TSI Assessment, to measure student proficiency in the basic areas of study for fulfillment of the TSI requirement.
 Each Texas institution determines an individualized education plan to encourage academic success for those students who score below the deviation standard (or do not pass the THEA test).
 Students are required to either enroll in developmental education coursework if they do not pass the initial test and are granted unlimited opportunities to take the TSI Assessment.

 Texas Success Initiative State Regulations - Texas Legislative Requirements

 Title 19, Part 1, Chapter 4 of the Texas Administrative Code describes in detail the Texas Success Initiative (TSI) for Texas public institutions of higher education.